-Abstract - The Internet and computer networks are exposed to an increasing number of security threats.
-With new types of attacks appearing continually, developing flexible and adaptive security oriented approaches is a severe challenge.
-Intrusion detection is a significant focus of research in the security of computer systems and networks.
-The security of computer networks plays a strategic role in modern computer systems.
-In order to enforce high protection levels against threats, a number of software tools are currently developed.

-In this paper, we have focused on intrusion detection in computer networks by combination of fuzzy systems and Particle Swarm Optimization (PSO) algorithm.
-Fuzzy rules are desirable because of their interpretability by human experts.
-PSO algorithm is employed as meta-heuristic algorithm to optimize the obtained set of fuzzy rules.
-Results on intrusion detection dataset from KDD-Cup99 show that the proposed approach would be capable of classifying instances with high accuracy rate in addition to adequate interpretability of extracted rules.
+The Internet and computer networks are exposed to an increasing number of security threats.
+9 With new types of attacks appearing continually, developing flexible and adaptive security 10 oriented approaches is a severe challenge.
+Intrusion detection is a significant focus of research 11 in the security of computer systems and networks.
+The security of computer networks plays a 12 strategic role in modern computer systems.
+In order to enforce high protection levels against 13 threats, a number of software tools are currently developed.
+In this paper, we have focused on 14 intrusion detection in computer networks by combination of fuzzy systems and Particle Swarm 15 Optimization (PSO) algorithm.
+Fuzzy rules are desirable because of their interpretability by 16 human experts.
+PSO algorithm is employed as meta-heuristic algorithm to optimize the 17 obtained set of fuzzy rules.
+Results on intrusion detection dataset from KDD-Cup99 show 18 that the proposed approach would be capable of classifying instances with high accuracy rate 19 in addition to adequate interpretability of extracted rules.
+20 ata mining usually means the methodologies and tools for the efficient new knowledge discovery from databases.
+It is also a form of knowledge discovery essential for solving problems in a specific domain.

-Keywords: Intrusion Detection, Fuzzy rule extraction, Particle Swarm Optimization (PSO) algorithm.
+22 Index terms- Intrusion Detection, Fuzzy rule extraction, Particle Swarm Optimization (PSO) algorithm.

-Introduction
+23 1 Introduction